 We usually like to grab a set of chairs here early on and make a base camp.
 This makes a good place for groups to meet back up if they separate to divide and conquer the park.

 Additionally, I wanted to point out Cross Country Creek (orange #10 on the map) is the lazy river that wraps around the park.
 For ease of touring, you can use the lazy river to circle the entire park.

-Each landing will provide a place to enter or exit with the closest attractions to the area.
+Each landing will provide a place to enter or exit with signs indicating the closest attractions to the area.
 If you are trying to maneuver the park and get confused, you can float around the creek until you find your desired destination.

 Make sure to remember where you originally started as well.
 It’s effortless to float down the river, relaxing, and totally miss the place you are trying to get back to.

 Blizzard Beach is located off W Buena Vista Drive, which runs through the heart of Walt Disney World property.
-For reference, it’s almost diagonally across the street from the far corner of Disney’s Coronado Springs Resort.
+For reference, it’s almost diagonally across the street from Disney’s Coronado Springs Resort.

 Address: 1534 Blizzard Beach Drive, Orlando, FL 32836